 This year, for the first time, there will be an allocated lounge at the Annual Conference where patients, the public, PPIE Leads and CRF staff can come together to network and discuss important PPIE topics.
-The lounge will also be a stage for focused activities at set times during the two day Conference which will include the following:

 Invite a Patient or Member of the Public to the Conference

 We are asking each Clinical Research Facility (CRF) to invite a public or patient member who has PPI experience and knowledge within a CRF to represent their facility during these activities.
 This is an excellent opportunity for networking, learning from other public and patient representatives and a chance to connect with the wider CRF community.
-They will also be able to attend other talks and sessions while at the Conference, and enjoy a visit to the beautiful city of Nottingham.
+They will also be able to attend the talks and sessions while at the Conference, and enjoy a visit to the beautiful city of Nottingham.
 Representative could attend both days of the conference, or choose to attend on a single day.
 The CRF would need to cover the registration, travel and accommodation costs and please contact [email protected] with the details of who will be attending.

 If you are a member of the public or patient interested in attending our Annual Conference then please contact us via our contact form and give us some details about where you’re from and your experience being involved with CRF clinical research.